pippen6668/capstone/capstone_project.md

 (1) Convolution layer

 Through the convolution operation, the computationally intensive image recognition problem is continuously reduced, and finally it can be trained by the neural network.
 Intuitively, the convolutional layer can be thought of as a series of training/learning filters.
-A convolution filter slides over each pixel to form a new 3D output data.
+A convolution filter slides over each pixel to form a new output data(feature map).

 ![Convolution principle](https://github.com/pippen6668/capstone/blob/master/images/Convolution.png)